Launching RC gliders

 RC gliders suitable for hand launching in this way are typically smaller (say up to 1500mm span) and commonly called 'chuckies'.

-Discus Launched Gliders (DLGs) are a newer breed of rc glider, designed with a particular launch method in mind.
+Discus Launched Gliders (DLGs) are a different breed of rc glider, designed with a particular launch method in mind.

 A short pin through one wingtip is gripped between index and middle fingers, and then the pilot spins around 360 degrees before flinging the glider upwards - in a similar way to a discus being thrown in the athletic field event.
 The centrifugal force produced by the pre-launch spin is enough to launch the glider to a surprising height, and the design characteristics of DLGs are such that the aircraft naturally goes in to a steep climb immediately after launch.